 The full JSON response to the API call.

-Without the above information it can be difficult for ShipStation to troubleshoot API issues.
-If you're unsure how to obtain that information, we recommend you reach out to your API developer directly for assistance pulling any available logs.
-We also recommend you CC your API developer on any communication to email@example.com.
+Without the above information, it can be difficult for ShipStation to troubleshoot API issues.
+If you're unsure how to obtain that information, we recommend that you reach out to your API developer directly for assistance pulling any available logs.
+We also recommend that you CC your API developer on any communication to firstname.lastname@example.org.